Trump attempts reset with American jobs pitch

-NORTH CHARLESTON: President Donald Trump tried to put a first month of tumult behind him Friday, pitching himself as a champion of US jobs and industry during a visit to Boeing in South Carolina.
+NORTH CHARLESTON, United States: President Donald Trump tried to put a first month of tumult behind him on Friday (Saturday in Manila), pitching himself as a champion of US jobs and industry during a visit to Boeing in South Carolina.

 A day after a grievance-filled press conference that raised questions about his temperament, the real estate mogul got out of Washington, back to basics and back on script.